Uniswap/examples/v3-sdk/range-order/README.md

 1. Run `yarn start:chain <provider_API_URL>` in a separate terminal session to start up a copy of the mainnet blockchain locally

-### Select your wallet
+### Setup your wallet

 This example uses the first sample wallet offered by Foundry (listed in the terminal output upon starting your local chain).
 If you'd like to use a different wallet, modify the [config](./src/config.ts)'s wallet `address` and `privateKey`.
-Note these are not used when configured to use a wallet extension.

-### Setup a wallet browser extension

-1. Install a wallet browser extension
-2. Add a new manual/local network to your wallet local chain using `http://localhost:8545` for your RPC URL and `1337` for your chain ID, and `ETH` for your currency.
-3. Import your selected wallet using your private key (e.g. `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80` from Foundry's example wallets)
+To simulate trades by other market participants and change the price of the Pool where the order is created, the second sample wallet by Foundry is used.

-### Start the web interface
+### Start the application

+Run `yarn start:chain` to start the local chain the sample requires to work.
-Run `yarn start` and navigate to [http://localhost:3000/](http://localhost:3000/)
+Run `yarn start` and navigate to [http://localhost:3000/](http://localhost:3000/).